MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 No-one really needs that `MainActivity` :)

-Also, make sure you delete `Main.axml` in the /resources/Layout folder.
+Also, make sure you delete `activity_main.xml` in the /resources/Layout folder.

 ## Install MvvmCross